Palladinium/quartermaster/README.md

 - Granular auth: Currently, any valid token has full read/write access to the repository.
 - User/owner endpoints: Currently, all tokens are global, and all crates are owned by nobody.
 The `owner` endpoints are not implemented.
 - More varied and robust auth methods (e.g. OpenID).
 I have no need for them yet.
-- Cross-platform support: While in theory nothing stops Quartermaster from running on other platforms like Windows, MacOS or BSDs, I have only tested it on x86_64 Linux.
-Feedback is welcome!
+- Cross-platform support: While in theory nothing stops Quartermaster from running on other platforms like Windows, MacOS or BSDs, I have only tested it on x86_64 Linux and the default values for the configuration reflect this.

 ## Installation